Rye06/myGame/Character/ReadME.md

-Code for the character of my game- Space Ship 🚀
+Code for the character of my game- Spaceship 🚀